relativitydev/file-migration-cli/README.md

 ### Running reports

-You can print a report containing information about the progress of each workspace.
+You can generate a report containing information about the progress of each workspace.
 Additionally, you can use it to verify that the workspaces were actually migrated as expected.

 Use the following steps to generate a report: